4. Disable Antivirus Program

 Next, if the issue is repaired, restart your computer.
 If not, then retry the process again.

-10. Repair Windows to fix normaliz.dll is untrusted error
+10. Repair Windows to fix normaliz.dll is an untrusted error

-Some times any malware attack or missing or system files can cause plenty of issues to run any software or game on your Windows computer.
+Sometimes, any malware attack or missing system files can cause plenty of issues to run any software or game on your Windows computer.
 Such as DLL file is missing, DLL file not found, Microsoft Visual CC+ error, and more.
-So, if you also feel that there is some problem with your Windows version or the Windows version corrupted, make sure to repair Windows.
+So, if you also feel that there is some problem with your Windows version or the Windows version is corrupted, make sure to repair Windows.

 Tip: